Convert Excel (XLS/XLSX) to PDF in Node.js — Step‑by‑step guide

 • Custom font support — Preserve document integrity by handling custom fonts intelligently during conversion, ensuring consistent visual representation.

-• Diverse file support — Handle a wide array of formats, including DOCX, XLSX, PPTX, and image types like PNG and JPEG.
+• Diverse file support — Handle a wide array of formats, including DOCX, XLSX, and PPTX, as well as image types like PNG and JPEG.

 • Advanced rendering — Render PDF pages into PNG or WebP formats for versatile visualization options.